fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 &emsp;&emsp;`numpy.logical_not(x, /, out=None, *, where=True, casting='same_kind', order='K', dtype=None, subok=True[, signature, extobj]) = <ufunc 'logical_not'>`.
 Compute the truth value of NOT x element-wise.
 Parameters:

 - `x`: array_like.
 Logical `NOT` is applied to the elements of `x`.
 - `out`: ndarray, None, or tuple of ndarray and None, optional.
 A location into which the result is stored.
 If provided, it must have a shape that the inputs broadcast to.
-If not provided or None, a `freshly-allocated` array is returned.
+If not provided or None, a freshly-allocated array is returned.
 A tuple (possible only as a keyword argument) must have length equal to the number of outputs.
 - `where`: array_like, optional.
 Values of True indicate to calculate the ufunc at that position, values of False indicate to leave the value in the output alone.
-- `**kwargs`: For other `keyword-only` arguments, see the ufunc docs.

 &emsp;&emsp;Returns: